ishiikurisu/Lab/README.md

 # Description

-Code made in EEG lab.
+Code made while working for Neurosciences and behaviour laboratory at UnB.